-Over the last year, IFS has started to implement a system of academic mentorship from senior, often external, academics.
+Over the last year, IFS has implemented a system of academic mentorship from senior, often external, academics.
 This is in addition to the internal mentorship and line management procedures that are embedded at IFS.
-The aim of this new exercise is to ensure that researchers have access to independent advisers, who can help them not only with the direction of their research and the methods they use to conduct their research, but also the more general professional development aspects of their experience at IFS, to ensure that additional support or training is made available to staff that need it.
+The aim of this exercise is to ensure that researchers have access to independent advisers, who can help them not only with the direction of their research and the methods they use to conduct their research, but also the more general professional development aspects of their experience at IFS, to ensure that additional support or training is made available to staff that need it.

-We have introduced training on journal submissions and refereeing, to encourage good practice amongst junior researchers in contributing to peer review of others' research.
+We have rolled out training on journal submissions and refereeing, to encourage good practice amongst junior researchers in contributing to peer review of others' research.
+This is now part of our annual training programme, which is available for all researchers as they advance in their careers